bjoerne2/ifttt-instagram-gallery/src/README.txt

 Tags: ifttt, ifthisthenthat, instagram, gallery Requires at least: 3.9
 Tested up to: 3.9.2
-Stable tag: 1.0.0
+Stable tag: trunk
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-IFTTT Instagram Gallery is a highly configurable widget that automatically shares your latest Instagram pictures in an amazing looking photo grid on your WordPress blog.
+IFTTT Instagram Gallery is a highly configurable plugin that automatically shares your latest Instagram pictures in an amazing looking photo grid on your WordPress blog.

 == Description ==

-IFTTT Instagram Gallery is a highly configurable widget that will showcase your Instagram photos in an awesome tile pattern on your WordPress blog.
+IFTTT Instagram Gallery is a highly configurable plugin that will showcase your Instagram photos in an awesome tile pattern on your WordPress blog.

 Whenever you add a new photo to your Instagram feed, it will automatically appear on your WordPress blog.